 Student Opportunities During the School Year

-During the school year, Columbia University Seminars on Global Mental Health invites Columbia and external professors to speak about their work in the global mental health field.
+During the school year, Columbia University Seminar Series on Global Mental Health invites Columbia and external professors to speak about their work in the global mental health field.

 Individuals can subscribe here to receive email reminders for upcoming Seminars.